-Living in Chicago on a Graduate Salary - By Robert English
+Living in Chicago on a Graduate Student Salary - By Emily Lacy

 Feel free to ask the department administrator, Valerie Brown, for contact information for the acting Graduate Admissions Liaison, who can answer any questions about the department and living in the city as seen from a grad student's perspective.